Interpolation and Curve Fitting of Experimental Data

 Context for Use

-The education level of the project is college freshmen and sophomore of a class size of 50.
+The educational level of the project is college first-year students and sophomores, with a class size of 50 or fewer.
 It could be a laboratory activity or a homework project.
 Students are expected to have basic knowledge of MATLAB programming and Calculus I or its equivalent.
-This project is for numerical analysis students and can be assigned to the students around the middle of the semester.
+This project is for a lower level in numerical analysis and can be assigned to the students around the middle of the semester.
+The learning objectives include:

 Description and Teaching Materials